Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

 \subsection{Observables in terms of number of e-foldings}

-In order to compare our model's predictions precisely with other models as well as with observations, it is necessary to calculate the observables of slow-roll parameters in terms number of e-foldings.
-For this purpose, we solve the equation (\ref{eq43a}) of the number of e-foldings asymptotically to obtain the inflaton field $\phi$ as given by
+In order to compare our model's predictions precisely with other models as well as with observations, it is necessary to calculate the observables of slow-roll parameters in terms of number of e-foldings.
+For this purpose, we have to solve the equation (\ref{eq45}) of the number of e-foldings ($N$) to obtain the inflaton field $\phi$ as a function of $N$.
+As this equation is very complex to find such a solution, we may simplify it by neglecting its second and 3rd terms.
+This simplification is justified by the fact that the contributions of these two terms to the value of $N$ are found to be very negligible in comparison to other two terms from the numerical calculation for the range of values of $\xi$ we have considered.
+The second term contribute only $\sim 0.045\%$ and the third term only $\sim 2\%$ on average to the sum of the contributions made by the first and fourth terms.
+Thus with this simplification, the field $\phi$ can be obtained from the equation (\ref{eq45}) approximately as